Skip to content

 Certificate IV in Disability

-Course outline
+Course outline (Domestic)

-Course Code: CHC43115
+Course Code: CHC43121

-This qualification reflects the role of workers in a range of community settings and clients’ homes, who provide training and support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.
-Workers promote a person-centred approach, work without direct supervision and may be required to supervise and/or coordinate a small team.
+This qualification reflects the role of individuals in a range of community settings and peoples’ homes, who provide support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.
+Workers promote a person-centred approach, work according to and may contribute to an individualised plan, and work without direct supervision.
+They may be required to supervise and/or coordinate a small team.

 Potential job opportunities for graduates for this course include: